Showing posts with label Demoscene - Other. Show all posts

 The History of ULM

-I saw a stupid tweet the other day concerning the Atari ST demoscene by someone who was obviously an Amoeba user.
-Rather than rise to the bait, it inspired me to write this quick post!
-Besides, we know the ST has a belting scene which is very much alive & kicking! (view recent masterpieces like We Were @ + Strange roboTS).
+I saw a stupid tweet the other day about the Atari ST demoscene by someone who is obviously an Amoeba user.
+Rather than rise to the bait, it inspired me to write this quick piece.
+Besides, we know the ST has a belting scene that is alive & kicking!
+(View recent masterpieces like We Were @ + Strange roboTS).
 Powerful STuff!!

-Later, I chanced upon a web page written by Georges Kesseler of ULM.
-It details his interesting ST-history which I thought was pure gold and I wondered if it was originally part of an older website?
-An intriguing read of a great ST coder.
+Additionally, there is a web page by Georges Kesseler of ULM.
+It details his interesting ST-history, which I thought was pure gold.
+I wonder if it was originally part of an older website?
+An intriguing read of great ST devs.